 - Lighting a scene

 - Editing and post-production techniques

 The course aims to:

-- Enable you to produce a short fiction film and understand the process from storyboard through to finished screening
+- Enable you to experience working as part of a crew to produce a short fiction film and understand the process from script through to finished screening.

 - Develop your practical experience and understanding of post-production techniques and processes, including sound editing.